Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Introduction

 \section{Introduction}

-Black holes (BHs) can launch relativistic jets through the conversion of BH spin energy into Poynting flux \citep{bz77}.
-The ratio of jet power to accretion power, or jet efficiency, is maximum when the BH is both rapidly spinning and has accumulated a substantial amount of large-scale poloidal (i.e., confined to a meridional, $R{-}z$ plane) magnetic flux on the event horizon (see e.g. \citealt{bz77,2001MNRAS.326L..41K,tchekhovskoy10,Tchekhovskoy2011}).
-In the presence of a large poloidal magnetic flux, a magnetically arrested disc (MAD) can form (e.g. \citealt{Narayan2003,Igumenschev2003}).
-The resulting jet efficiency can exceed $100\%$ for geometrically-thick accretion discs (\citealt{Tchekhovskoy2011,Tchekhovskoy2012,Mckinney2012}) and reach $20\%$ for geometrically-thin discs with an aspect ratio $h/r=0.03$ (Liska et al.\ 2018b, in preparation).
+BHs can launch relativistic jets by converting BH spin energy into Poynting flux \citep{bz77}.
+The ratio of jet and accretion powers, or jet efficiency, is maximum when the BH is both rapidly spinning and has accumulated a substantial amount of large-scale poloidal (i.e., confined to a meridional, $R{-}z$ plane) magnetic flux (see e.g. \citealt{2001MNRAS.326L..41K,tchekhovskoy10}).
+Given enough poloidal magnetic flux, a magnetically arrested disc (MAD) can form (e.g. \citealt{Narayan2003}), with jet efficiency exceeding $100\%$ for thick (\citealt{Tchekhovskoy2011,Tchekhovskoy2012,Mckinney2012}) and reaching $50\%$ for thin discs (with an aspect ratio $h/r=0.03$; \citealt{Liska2018C}).

 One way of obtaining the large-scale poloidal magnetic flux near the BH is advecting it from large radii.
-While for geometrically thick discs this is expected to readily happen over short distances (as confirmed by 3D GRMHD simulations, e.g., \citealt{2006ApJ...641..103H,Tchekhovskoy2011}), it is unclear whether an accretion disc is capable of dragging in the poloidal flux from the ambient medium over 5--6 orders of magnitude in distance all the way down to the BH.
-This is particularly uncertain given that in many systems the accretion discs at large radii are expected to cool radiatively and become geometrically-thin.
-In such discs the poloidal magnetic flux may diffuse out faster than it can be advected inwards (\citealt{Lubow1994}; however, inward transport of the magnetic flux by disc surface layers might help in alleviating this problem, \citealt{Rothstein2008,Giulet2012,Giulet2013}).
+While thick discs can do this over short distances (as confirmed by 3D GRMHD simulations, e.g., \citealt{2006ApJ...641..103H,Tchekhovskoy2011}), it is unclear whether they can do this over 5--6 orders of magnitude in distance, from the ambient medium all the way down to the BH.
+This is particularly uncertain given that in many systems the accretion discs at large radii are expected to cool radiatively and become thin.
+In such discs the poloidal magnetic flux may diffuse out faster than it can be advected inwards (\citealt{Lubow1994}; however, see \citealt{Rothstein2008,Giulet2012,Giulet2013}).